Make Her Feel Welcome with Chic Points

 If you’re ever craving a creamy dressing, try making your own!
 That way you can control the ingredients.
 I use fat free yogurt (goat is especially delicious) instead of mayo or sour cream.
 Then you can add vinegar, oil if you want, salt and pepper, and any herbs you like.posted over 2 years ago

 Making your own dressing is the way to go.
 I made some raspberry vinaigrette and it was so good.
 It didn’t have any of the preservatives, dyes, or corn syrup that come in bottled dressings.
 When I don’t feel like making something complicated I combine lemon juice, olive oil, garlic powder and a salt/pepper to make great salad, like others have said.
 Smash86, I’m definitely going to add some red pepper flakes next time, though.

 Hellotampon, you’re right, as long as you keep an eye on just what goes into a “salad”, a little bit of dressing is totally fine.
 (It makes me cringe a little bit when my roommate declares she’s going to eat healthy tonight, only to come home with a fast food salad, to which she adds even more dressing) But I really do like having salad without the ranch or blue cheese.
 Everything just tastes more crisp and fresh.

 What do you guys like to put in your salad?
-Lately I’ve been adding some beans so I stay full longer and get a little more protein.posted about 2 years ago
+Lately I’ve been adding some beans so I stay full longer and get a little more protein.posted over 2 years ago

 This is a great idea!!!

-I like to squeeze lemon juice over cucumber, and this is pretty similar – I will definitely give it a try!posted about 2 years ago
+I like to squeeze lemon juice over cucumber, and this is pretty similar – I will definitely give it a try!posted over 2 years ago

-For salad dressing, i usually pick the nonfat versions. for substitue, I use olive oil or vingarette.posted almost 2 years ago
+For salad dressing, i usually pick the nonfat versions. for substitue, I use olive oil or vingarette.posted over 2 years ago